latticexyz/mud/packages/explorer/README.md

 # World Explorer

 World Explorer is a GUI tool designed for visually exploring and manipulating the state of worlds.
-For the full information about it, [see the docs](http://mud.dev/world-explorer).
+For the full information about it, [see the official docs](http://mud.dev/world-explorer).

 ## Getting started